gedblog

 15. When Harry Met Sally

 My favorite romantic comedy of all time.
 Nora Ephron’s writing is sublime in When Harry as are the performances by both the lead and the supporting casts.
 This movie also helped me court my wife long distance, so it holds a special place in our home.
 The film is also a veritable fountain memorable quotes including “Baby fishmouth!” and the previously posted “Sheldon can do your income taxes.”
-If Mindy and I ever need a good laugh, we can always count on When Harry Met Sally to come to the rescue.
+If I ever need a good laugh, I can always count on When Harry Met Sally to come to the rescue.

 • • •